UWDATA515/uwdata515.github.io/software.md

 Students can also select a graphical text editor of their choice, such as Notebook (Windows), vim (all platforms), Sublime (all platforms), or Visual Studio Code (all platforms).
 A text editor is different from word processing programs, like MS Word, in that text editors often recognize program syntax and do no formatting.

 If you'd also like a graphical text editor but don't already have a favorite, we recommend installing either [atom](http://atom.io/) or [Sublime](http://www.sublimetext.com/), which are both available for all platforms.

+## 5. Setting Up GitLab
+We will be using GitLab to submit homework and give feedback.
+GitLab is a web-based git hosting service that is similar to GitHub but hosted locally by the Computer Science Department.

+These steps are error-prone and hard to get right the first time.
+Please ask for help if you get stuck!

+### Generating an SSH key
+Before you can clone from GitLab, you will need to create an SSH key.
+SSH is a protocol supported by git to access GitLab securely and without password authentication.

+You might be able to skip this entire section if you have already done this for another course.
+To check if you already have a key generated:

+1. Open a terminal and run the following command: ``ls ~/.ssh``
+1. If you see a file called `id_ed25519.pub` or `id_rsa.pub`, that is your public SSH key.
+You can now proceed to the next section.
+Otherwise, continue on.

+To generate a new SSH key:

+1. Open your terminal and run the following command: ``ssh-keygen -t ed25519``
+1. Next, you will be prompted to input a file path to save your SSH key pair to.
+If you don’t already have an SSH key pair, use the suggested path by pressing ``Enter``.
+Using the suggested path will normally allow your SSH client to automatically use the SSH key pair with no additional configuration.
+1. Once the path is decided, you will be prompted to input a password to secure your new SSH key pair.
+It’s not required.
+If you don’t want to enter your password every time you use Git, you can skip creating it by pressing ``Enter`` twice.

+### Adding SSH to your GitLab account
+If you are using GitLab for the first time, you will need to submit your SSH key.
+To do this, follow these steps:

+1. Open a terminal and execute (replace with `id_rsa.pub` if needed): ``cat ~/.ssh/id_ed25519.pub`` This will print out the public key that you just generated.
+1. Visit GitLab’s SSH key management page by going to https://gitlab.cs.washington.edu/-/profile/keys.
+Paste your key into the box, and the rest of the fields should be filled in automatically.
+Press ``Add key``.
+1. In the terminal, run ``ssh -T git@gitlab.cs.washington.edu`` to ensure that your key is correctly set up.
+You should receive a welcome message and should not be prompted for a password.